freeradical13/freeradical13.github.io/index.md

 [helium][stellar nucleosynthesis].
 As the hydrogen is used up to create helium, the star's temperature rises and allows for the fusion of [helium into carbon and oxygen][triple alpha process] and some neon and heavier elements.
 As the star temperature continues to increase, nuclear fusion produces elements [up to iron][heavy elements].
-The remaining elements in the universe are produced by [certain stars' s-processes][s process] and [stars' explosion in a supernova or collapse into a black hole or neutron star][r process].
+The remaining elements in the universe are produced by [certain stars' s-processes][s process] and [stars' explosions in a supernova or collapses into a black hole or neutron star][r process].

 # Chemistry

 A [molecule][] is a set of two or more atoms held together by a [chemical bond][].

-A [covalent bond][] occurs when two atoms share one or more electrons (the electron-electron and proton-proton repulsion is offset by the attraction between the two atoms' protons and electrons).
+A [covalent bond][] occurs when atoms share one or more pairs of electrons in their valence orbitals.

-An [ionic bond][] occurs when oppositely charged ions attract each other (usually when electrons transfer from one atom to the other, causing ionization, and thus attraction).
+An [ionic bond][] occurs when one atom transfer an electron to another.
+This transfer causes ionization of both atoms which then causes attraction.

 An [organic compound][] is a molecule that has carbon.